Authorities have arrested a 19-year-old man accused of shooting another teen in the face and the back, court records say. The teen is still paralyzed.

 The gangs were at an apartment at 57 N. Horne after midnight, when one gang member began insulting other gang members and yelling out his own gang name, the document says.

 A verbal exchange turned into a physical fight involving broken beer bottles.
-The 18-year-old, who isn’t a documented gang member but attended with gang members, was shot from behind.
+The 18-year-old, who isn’t a document gang member but attended with gang members, was shot from behind.
 The bullet hit his spine.

 After he fell to the floor, people began to flee.
 The victim told police Lopez then stood over him and shot him one more time in the face, the court document says.